pmahon3/IsingModel/README.md

 A 2 Dimensional MCMC simulation of the Ising Model

-Written in Matlab with a C implementation in 'CFiles'
+Written in Matlab with a C implementation in `CFiles`